 About 8 km from Sapa town, Lao Chai – Ta Van is a shelter for many ethnic minorities.
-While Sapa is bustling and hustle, these villages offer a surprisingly quiet and peaceful atmosphere for its visitors.
+While Sapa is bustling and hustling, these villages offer visitors a surprisingly quiet and peaceful atmosphere.

 About Lao Chai – Ta Van